sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

-In general, if an observation lies far away from the other ones in terms of the predictor variables, it will have a large hat value (as a rough guide, high leverage is when the hat value is more than 2 - 3 times the average; and note that the sum of the hat values is constrained to be equal to *K* + 1).
+In general, if an observation lies far away from the other ones in terms of the predictor variables, it will have a large hat value (as a rough guide, high leverage is when the hat value is more than two to three times the average; and note that the sum of the hat values is constrained to be equal to *K* + 1).
 High leverage points are also worth looking at in more detail, but they are much less likely to be a cause for concern unless they are also outliers.

 .. ----------------------------------------------------------------------------